-I was inspired by this idea from this cute frames wallpaper from Graham & Brown, but putting up wallpaper is a big job and permanent!
+I was inspired by this idea from a cute wallpaper (no longer in stock) from Graham & Brown, but putting up wallpaper is a big job and permanent!
 I thought back to the 5 minute DIY chalkboard refrigerator I made and how the kids still love drawing on it every day.
 This got me thinking of making this easy removable frames wallpaper.
 It’s so much fun and for once, encourages kids to draw on the wall!

 Easy DIY Frames Wallpaper – Materials:

 – white contact paper (the kind you line your shelves with)

 – black Sharpie or marker